Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Published research (SQ1)

 \subsection{Goals (F3)}

-Figure \ref{fig:f3-sum} shows the result of the feature extraction process for F3 to synthesize and report a general categorization of 6 major goals fitting the goals reported by the literature in the conversational agents field:
+Figure \ref{fig:f3-sum} synthesizes and reports a general categorization of 6 major goals fitting the goals reported by the literature in the conversational agents field:

-\begin{itemize} \item \textbf{User support.} The most common goal among conversational agents is to extend software systems with a support tool by integrating human-like communication features into existing activities and processes to enhance user experience.
-This goal is present in many contexts of use, e.g: in the commerce domain, as customer and service support tools \cite{Bittner2019-oj}; in the business domain, as semi-automated interfaces of utility processes and for internal support \cite{Cui2017-pn}; in the healthcare domain, in the form of therapy assistance as in well-being psychotherapy \cite{Allen2018-th} and treatment support \cite{Bibault2019-ns}.
+\begin{itemize} \item \textbf{User support.} The most common goal in the field is to extend software systems with a support tool by integrating human-like communication features into existing activities and processes to enhance user experience.
+This goal is present in many contexts, e.g: in the commerce domain, as customer and service support tools \cite{Bittner2019-oj}; in the business domain, as semi-automated interfaces of utility processes and for internal support \cite{Cui2017-pn}; in the healthcare domain, as therapy assistance like well-being psychotherapy \cite{Allen2018-th} and treatment support \ed{\cite{Morbini2012}}.

 \item \textbf{Information request.} Conversational agents designed as commodity query engines giving easy-to-use access to knowledge databases (either generic or domain-specific) compose the second most common goal category.
 Conversational agents for information request include Q\&A chatbots \cite{Dharo2015-kb} and utility experts for complex domains like autonomous diagnosis or access to health-related information \cite{Philip2017-tw}.
 They also include daily-use, domain-specific utilities like restaurant recommendation \cite{Kim2014-ht} and tourist-experience advisor \cite{Niculescu2014-kl}.
 The information is either directly queried in a set of data sources and reported to the end-user, or processed through information aggregation algorithms to provide personalized answers based on auxiliary data (e.g., user information, context data).